fishstrap/fishstrap/README.md

 ***Found any bugs?
 [Submit an issue](https://github.com/fishstrap/fishstrap/issues/new/choose) or create a bug report in our [Discord server](https://discord.gg/SRs5zb9BJd).***

 > [!NOTE]
-> Fishstrap only supports **Windows 10 and above**.
+> Fishtrap only supports **Windows 10 and above**.
 We do not plan on supporting other Operating Systems.
 > You can use **[AppleBlox](https://github.com/AppleBlox/appleblox)** *(for MacOS)* or **[Sober](https://sober.vinegarhq.org/)** *(for Linux)*.
 > More experienced Linux users can use tools like **[Lution](https://github.com/wookhq/Lution)** for example.